dimk1301/Guides/supply-chain-security.md

 depscan --src . --reports-dir ./depscan-report -o json
 ```

-If tests fail: **revert the manifest change** (`git checkout -- pom.xml` / `package.json`), do not attempt a second automated fix on top of a failing one — re-run Phase 3/4 fresh with the test failure as added context.
+If tests fail: **revert the manifest change** (`git checkout -- pom.xml` / `package.json`), do not attempt a second automated fix on top of a failing one — re‑run Phase 3/4 fresh with the test failure as added context.

 ---

-## 8. Worked Example: fixing a real CVE end-to-end
+## 8. Worked Example: fixing a real CVE end‑to‑end

+### Maven example: fixing a direct dependency (CVE‑2024‑38821)

 Using the sample report from Section 6 — fixing `CVE-2024-38821` (Critical, direct dependency, `spring-security-web`):

 **1. Prompt the agent:**
-> "From `#file:depscan-report.json`, take CVE-2024-38821 (spring-security-web, direct, Critical).
-Use the Maven MCP tool to confirm 6.2.5 is a real, stable, legitimately-published version and check for anything newer/safer."
+> “From `#file:depscan-report.json`, take CVE-2024-38821 (spring-security-web, direct, Critical).
+Use the Maven MCP tool to confirm 6.2.5 is a real, stable, legitimately‑published version and check for anything newer/safer.”

 **2. Agent responds (example):**
-> "MCP lookup confirms `spring-security-web:6.2.5` was published by the Spring team on Maven Central, is marked stable, has no newer CVEs against it, and license is unchanged (Apache-2.0).
+> “MCP lookup confirms `spring-security-web:6.2.5` was published by the Spring team on Maven Central, is marked stable, has no newer CVEs against it, and license is unchanged (Apache‑2.0).
 Proposed change:
 > ```xml
 > <dependency>
 >   <groupId>org.springframework.security</groupId>